cy6erskunk/q-n-a/docs/Organisational-rules.md

 - the fencers of nationality A are given numbers 1, 2 and 3;

 - the fencers of nationality B are given numbers 4 and 5 or 4, 5 and 6.
-October 2024

-24

-FIE

 c) When a pool contains among its six fencers four fencers of the same nationality A and two others of different nationalities, the four fencers of nationality A are placed on the pool sheet as 1, 2, 3 and 4 and the order of bouts in the pool is as follows: